Sign in or

 Soon thereafter, free energy tables began to be made, listing the standard free energy of formation for various elements, molecules, and compounds.

-The first systematic study of all the thermodynamic data necessary for the calculation of the free energy of chemical substances in a group of important reactions was done by German chemist Fritz Haber as presented in his 1905 work Thermodynamics of Technical Gas Reactions.
+In 1905, German chemist Fritz Haber, in his Thermodynamics of Technical Gas Reactions, presented the first systematic study of all the thermodynamic data necessary for the calculation of the free energy, the Helmholtz free energy (U – TS) in particular, of chemical substances in a group of important reactions.

-The first so-called “table of free energies” was made in 1914 by American physical chemists Gilbert Lewis and Merle Randall, giving free energies of formation values for oxygen, hydrogen, and a few oxides of hydrogen.
+In 1914, American physical chemists Gilbert Lewis, and his assistant Merle Randall, building on the methodology introduced by Haber, published the first so-called “table of free energies”, giving free energies of formation values for oxygen, hydrogen, and a few oxides of hydrogen.
 This formed the basis for their expanded-followup 1923 “Table of Standard Free Energies of Formation at 25 °C”, giving free energies of formation for 28 cations and a few metallic compounds and 111 non-metallic compounds and anions.

 Human free energy tables